Rebecca Budig

 Rebecca Budig (/ˈbʌdɪɡ/; born June 26, 1973) is an American actress and television presenter.
 Her career began in 1993, and in 1995, she was cast in the role of Michelle Bauer on the CBS soap opera Guiding Light.
 In 1999, she was cast as Greenlee Smythe on the ABC soap opera All My Children; she held the role off-and-on until the network series finale in 2011.
 In 2015, she was cast in the role of Hayden Barnes on General Hospital.
 In 2019, Budig was cast on L.A.'s Finest, as Carlene Hart, a drug-trafficking soccer mom.
 In August 2024, Budig began playing the contract role of Dr. Taylor Hayes on the CBS soap The Bold and the Beautiful.

+In June 2025, Budig began hosting with Greg Rikaart in podcast series Soapy.